Emergency Room For Rash Treatment in Katy, TX

 Discharge Guidance

-You’ll head out with written instructions, prescription details, skin care tips and any dermatology, allergy or follow-up referrals you may need.
+You’ll leave with written instructions, prescription details, skin care recommendations, warning signs to watch for, and any dermatology, allergy, or follow-up referrals you may need.

 Frequently Asked Questions